László Nagy (poet): Life

-He was born in the village of Felsőiszkáz, Veszprém county, as the third of four children; his younger brother also became a poet, writing under the name István Ágh.
-Nagy became handicapped due to bone marrow inflammation in childhood, he had difficulties in walking.
+He was born in the village of Felsőiszkáz, Veszprém county, as the third of four children; his younger brother also became a poet, writing under the name István Ágh (1938–2025).
+Nagy became handicapped due to bone marrow inflammation in childhood, and had difficulties in walking.
 After graduating from high school he went to Budapest where he first wanted to be a graphic artist, and studied drawing, but he was already writing poetry.
 Various magazines and an anthology published his poems, and in 1948 he decided that he would become a poet.
-He studied literature, sociology and philosophy at Pázmány Péter Catholic University, later he also started studying Russian so that he could translate the works of Sergey Yesenin.
-Between 1949 and 1951 he lived in Bulgaria in order to learn the Bulgarian language and be able to translate Bulgarian works to Hungarian.
+He studied literature, sociology and philosophy at Pázmány Péter Catholic University; later he also started studying Russian so that he could translate the works of Sergey Yesenin.
+Between 1949 and 1951 he lived in Bulgaria in order to learn the Bulgarian language and be able to translate Bulgarian works into Hungarian.
 He visited Bulgaria several times in his life.
 In 1952 he married the poet Margit Szécsi (1928–1990), a year later their son was born.

 Between 1953 and 1957 Nagy was chief editor of Kisdobos (a children's magazine during Hungary's Communist era).
 Later he was mainly a translator, and from 1959 he worked at the important literary magazine Élet és Irodalom ("Life and Literature") until his death.
-He received the Kossuth Award (this is a very prestigious award given to those who significantly enrich Hungary's culture) in 1966.
-He led a diary from 1975, it was later published.
+He received the Kossuth Award (this is a prestigious award given to those who significantly enrich Hungary's culture) in 1966.
+He kept a diary from 1975, and it was later published.
 He died of a heart attack in 1978.